danbalarin/web-audit/diploma-thesis/chapters/4-Implementation/1-Analysis.typ

 #figure(
-  supplement: "Wireframe",
-  kind: "Wireframe",
+  caption: "Wireframe of create project page",
+  placement: auto,
+  image("images/wireframe-create.png"),
+) <wireframe-create>

+#figure(
-  caption: "Audit page",
+  caption: "Wireframe of audit page",
+  placement: auto,
   image("images/wireframe-run.png"),
 ) <wireframe-run>

-@wireframe-run shows the project detail page, where users can view all previously conducted audits, compare them, or run another one.
-This page also offers options to delete audits or the entire project.

 #figure(
-  supplement: "Wireframe",
-  kind: "Wireframe",
-  caption: "Knowledge base",
+  caption: "Wireframe of knowledge base",
+  placement: auto,
   image("images/wireframe-kb.png"),
 ) <wireframe-kb>

+@wireframe-run shows the project detail page, where users can view all previously conducted audits, compare them, or run another one.
+This page also offers options to delete audits or the entire project.

 The last wireframe, @wireframe-kb, shows the knowledge base layout.
 This page contains descriptions of metrics, along with links to related metrics, sources, and further information.